yetibot/core/doc/CONFIGURATION.md

 # Configuration

+Yetibot can be fully configured either by environment variables, a config EDN file, or both.
+When both are specified, environment variables take precedence;
+that is, they override any values set by EDN.

 See [profiles.sample.clj](../config/profiles.sample.clj) or
-[config.sample.edn](../config/config.sample.edn) for examples of configuring Yetibot;
-these are equivalent and both immutable.
+[config.sample.edn](../config/config.sample.edn) for examples of configuring Yetibot.
+These are equivalent and both immutable.

 ## Rationale

+Yetibot supports both immutable and mutable configuration, for configuring different parts of the system.

-It's useful to change the configuration of a system at runtime in certain situtations.
+It's useful to change the configuration of a system at runtime in certain situations.
 It would be burdensome to have to login to a system where Yetibot runs, change config and restart Yetibot.

 On the other hand, the benefits of immutability are well-known.
 Explicitly